Quickstart: Launch Unattended Training Workloads¶

 - Unattended "training" sessions.
 With these types of workloads, the data scientist prepares a self-running workload and sends it for execution.
 During the execution, the customer can examine the results.

-With this Walk-through you will learn how to:
+With this Quickstart you will learn how to:

 - At the command-line run:

-runai project set team-a runai submit train1 -i gcr.io/run-ai-demo/quickstart -g 1
+runai config project team-a runai submit train1 -i gcr.io/run-ai-demo/quickstart -g 1

 Typical statuses you may see: